Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

 \subsection{Magnetic structure}

-According to early neutron scattering data~\cite{Smith1966,Minkiewicz1968}, the magnetic structure of \krc\ consists of ferromagnetic cubic (1\,0\,0)$_c$ planes with the magnetic moments of adjacent planes being aligned antiparallel to each other, and an ordered moment of $2.6\,\mu_{B}$/Re$^{3+}$ ion was derived.
-However, a complete determination of the magnetic structure taking the structural distortions into account has not been published, since the crystal structure was not known.
+According to early neutron scattering data~\cite{Smith1966,Minkiewicz1968}, the magnetic structure of \krc\ consists of ferromagnetic cubic (1\,0\,0)$_c$ planes with the magnetic moments of adjacent planes being aligned antiparallel to each other, and ordered moments of $2.6(5)\,\mu_{\rm B}$ and $2.7(3)\,\mu_{\rm B}$ per Re$^{3+}$ ion were derived in Refs.~\cite{Smith1966} and~\cite{Minkiewicz1968}, respectively.
+However, a complete determination of the magnetic structure taking into account the reduced symmetry of the real low-temperature structure of \krc\ has not been published.

-Figure~\ref{magn-peaks} shows the intensities of the (1\,0\,0)$_c$ and (0\,1\,1)$_c$ magnetic Bragg reflections as a function of temperature, which we measured at the cold neutron triple-axis spectrometer KOMPASS at the MLZ.
-The temperature dependence can be well described by a simple power law with respect to the reduced temperature: $I=I_0\left(\frac{T_N-T}{T_N}\right)^{\beta}$ yielding $T_N$=11.97(2)~K and $\beta$=0.321(8) for (1\,0\,0)$_c$ and $T_N$=11.97(2)~K and $\beta$=0.327(6) for (0\,1\,1)$_c$.
+Figure~\ref{magn-peaks}(a) shows the intensities of the (1\,0\,0)$_c$ and (0\,1\,1)$_c$ magnetic Bragg reflections as a function of temperature, which we measured at the cold neutron triple-axis spectrometer KOMPASS at the MLZ.
+The temperature dependence can be well described by a simple power law with respect to the reduced temperature: $I=I_0\left(\frac{T_{\rm N}-T}{T_{\rm N}}\right)^{\beta}$ yielding $T_{\rm N}$=11.97(2)~K and $\beta$=0.321(8) for (1\,0\,0)$_c$ and $T_{\rm N}$=11.97(2)~K and $\beta$=0.327(6) for (0\,1\,1)$_c$, see Fig.~\ref{magn-peaks}(b).
 The critical exponent agrees very well with a three dimensional Ising model~\cite{Pelissetto02}.
-By adding 10 minutes collimators before and after the sample, the position of the magnetic (1\,0\,0)$_c$ peak is analyzed as a function of the scattering angle and clearly reveals that it corresponds to the shorter distance of the monoclinic lattice, because it appears at a larger absolute 2$\theta$ value compared to the expected position from the average lattice constant.
+By adding 10 minutes collimators before and after the sample, the position of the magnetic (1\,0\,0)$_c$ peak is analyzed as a function of the scattering angle, see Fig.~\ref{magn-peaks}(c), and clearly reveals that it corresponds to the shorter distance of the monoclinic lattice, because it appears at a larger absolute 2$\theta$ value compared to the expected position from the average lattice constant.